-Adult statistical information to predict words and structures (Levy, 2008; MacDonald, 2013; MacDonald, Pearlmutter, & Seidenberg, 1994; Tanenhaus, Spivey-Knowlton, Eberhard, & Sedivy, 1995), and in turn many features of language production also seem to be shaped to improve the chances of successful communication.
+Adults use statistical information to predict words and structures (Levy, 2008; MacDonald, 2013; MacDonald, Pearlmutter, & Seidenberg, 1994; Tanenhaus, Spivey-Knowlton, Eberhard, & Sedivy, 1995), and in turn many features of language production also seem to be shaped to improve the chances of successful communication.
 Formalizations based on information theory (Shannon, 1949) have been given to explain a variety of effects in natural production including phonological reduction, lexical choice (e.g., between math and mathematics) and inclusion of optional arguments (Aylett & Turk, 2004; Jaeger, 2010; Mahowald, Fedorenko, Piantadosi, & Gibson, 2013; Resnik, 1996; van Son & van Santen, 2005).
 However, people might produce helpful features of speech without intending to be helpful, just because those features are easy to produce (cf. Keysar, Barr, & Horton, 1998).
 To tell whether production is intentionally helpful, the speaker should flexibly adapt to context when the situation changes.
-A large body of work has focused on how referring expressions for objects (that, that big sandwich, that grilled cheese sandwich) are related to the nonlinguistic information available in a scene (e.g. Brennan & Clark, 1996; Brown-Schmidt & Tanenhaus, 2008; Nadig & Sedivy, 2002; Pogue, Kurumada, & Tanenhaus, 2016; Sedivy, 1999).
+A large body of work has focused on how referring expressions for objects (that, that big sandwich, that grilled cheese sandwich) are related to the specific nonlinguistic information available in a scene (e.g. Brennan & Clark, 1996; Brown-Schmidt & Tanenhaus, 2008; Nadig & Sedivy, 2002; Pogue, Kurumada, & Tanenhaus, 2016; Sedivy, 1999).
 As listeners, adults assume that speakers are making informative choices (e.g. by directing their attention to a small cup with a larger competitor rather than a lone small plate, upon hearing The small…) Are they correct?
-Frank & Goodman (2012) developed a model of a speakerlisteners succeed by assuming that the speaker will maximize the information transferred.
+Frank & Goodman (2012) developed a model of communication based on a speaker-listener pair with two key dynamics: listeners succeed by assuming that the speaker will maximize the information transferred, and the speaker assumes that the listener will interpret utterances in this ‘smart’ way.
 This model captures a wide variety of phenomena in pragmatics, particularly on the side of comprehension, predicting the interpretation of scalar implicatures, hyperbole, and metaphor, among others (Goodman & Frank, In Press; Goodman & Stuhlmüller, 2013; Kao, Levy, & Goodman, 2013; Kao, Wu, Bergen, & Goodman, 2014).
 A smaller body of experimental work has addressed the extent to which speakers actually are as rational as listeners assume.
-For instance, in a context with a blue circle as a target with a blue square and a green square as distractors, adults produce CIRCLE to identify the target shape,Frank & Goodman, 2012).
+For instance, in a context with a blue circle as a target with a blue square and a green square as distractors, adults limited to a single word produce CIRCLE to identify the target shape, not BLUE or CIRCLE (both good descriptions of the target in isolation) at random (Frank & Goodman, 2012).

 Of course, human language is much more complicated than this task in many respects.
-The prototypical sentence identifies not object but a proposition about the world, and deriving this set of possible propositions from a conversational context may be complex.
+The prototypical sentence identifies not an object but a proposition about the world, and deriving this set of possible propositions from a conversational context may be complex.
 Once a proposition has been chosen, we have many choices about how to encode it in a sentence, including argument structure and verb choice (she ate it/she put it in her mouth) in addition to choices about how to refer to the individual arguments.
-Do we using something like the rational speaker model?
+Do we convey sentence level meaning using something like the rational speaker model?
 We focus on a class of basic propositions about events, transitive sentences like John feeds the dog.
 Verbs vary in the kinds of entities can appear as the subject or object: I eat _______ will almost certainly be followed by a food (relatively high predictability) while I see ________ has few selectional restrictions.
 Resnik (1996) modeled argument inclusion in terms of this kind of conceptual content, showing that the tendencies of verbs to include or omit objects could be explained by the selectional restrictions on their arguments.
 Thus, distributional patterns of language use will impact the informativity of a particular verb-argument pair.